Sexual Harassment Lawyer

 Frequently Asked Questions

-There tends to be a lot of misconceptions and confusion about sexual harassment.
-Here are some answers to some of the most common questions:
+There are a lot of misconceptions and much confusion surrounding workplace sexual harassment.
+Here are some answers to some of the most common questions that clients have asked us; we hope they help you understand harassment law a bit better:

 No. There is opposite sex and same-sex sexual harassment.
 Both women and men are subjected to sexual harassment and may take action to protect their rights.